C++98 OOP: Deep Dive into Classes and Objects

 sb.append("Hello").append(", ").append("World!").append_char('\n');

-printf("%s", sb.c_str());This pattern is particularly well-suited for building configuration interfaces or log output in embedded development—each call returns itself, making the code compact to write and fluent to read.
+printf("%s", sb.c_str());This pattern is particularly useful in embedded development for building configuration interfaces or logging systems—each call returns the object itself, making the code compact to write and fluent to read.

-Compared to the C approach, the underlying principle of chained calls is actually the same as "a function returning a struct pointer" in C. The difference is that C++ makes the syntax more natural through this and references, eliminating the need to write -> and the address-of operator everywhere.
+Compared to the approach in C, the underlying principle of method chaining is actually the same as "returning a struct pointer" in C. The difference is that C++ makes the syntax more natural through this and references, eliminating the need to constantly use -> and the address-of operator.

 5. Static Members